nplrkn/qcore/docs/Open5GS-comparative-load-testing.md

 ## Results

-The QCore control plane is >30x faster than Open5GS and has a 30-50x smaller memory footprint.
+The QCore control plane is >30x faster than Open5GS at serial message processing and has a 30-50x smaller memory footprint.

 This is based on measurements from the QCore load test, where
 -  Open5GS's time to execute the test message sequence was ~34ms, using ~55% CPU, using 500MB-750MB resident memory